Getting started with object-centric process mining

 An example of a duplicate invoice checker in the Celonis Platform:

-While you can configure your own object-centric data model (OCDM), the quickest way to start modeling objects and events is to use the Celonis provided core processes.
-These core processes provide you with the object types, event types, relationships, and perspectives for your chosen process.
-You can then use these assets to view your Process Intelligence Graph and then create content using Celonis Platform features such as Studio.
+To accelerate deployment, use the Celonis-provided core processes instead of manually configuring a custom Object-Centric Data Model (OCDM).
+These core processes provide the required object types, event types, relationships, and perspectives for your chosen business process.
+Use these assets to view your Process Intelligence Graph and build custom content in Studio.

-The following core processes can be enabled for your team:
+Enable any of the following core processes for your team:

 To learn more about using these core processes, see: Quickstart: Extract and transform your data into objects and events.